Skip to content

 runneth over.

-Even before David was king, as a shepherd of his father’s sheep, he had been persecuted by his brothers.
-When Saul approached Jesse, David’s father, Jesse presented his sons before Samuel, but none was the anointed one.
-They had to send for David who was out in the field and not considered, even by his father.
-Samuel anointed David’s head with oil.
-He was anointed, blessed and called to be the next King of Israel.
+God started the table of preparation for David while in his father’s house.
+He was often persecuted by his brothers.
+He was the one who remained in the pastures with his father’s ship.
+So when God wrenched the kingdom from Saul, he sent the prophet, Samuel, to Jesse’s house for he was anointing one of Jesse’s sons to be the next king.
+Jesse, David’s father, presented his sons before Samuel, but none was the anointed one.
+They had to send for David who was out in the field.
+Jesse had not even considered his youngest son.
+David was the one and Samuel anointed his head with oil.
+He was the one who was called to be the next King of Israel.
 (1 Sam 16) His cup, his portion in life, was overflowing.
-He was abundantly blessed, even in the midst of his brothers who resented him.
+He was abundantly blessed, even in the midst of his mean-spirited brothers.

 When God anoints his children’s heads, he blesses and sets them apart.
 David was anointed to be king.
 (1 Sam 16:13) Aaron was anointed to be high priest.
-(Lev 18:12) We can also received God’s blessings through his anointing with oil and our cups can run over in abundance.
-His anointing brings abundant blessings–so much so that our cup can overflow in the midst of our enemies.
+(Lev 18:12) God always prepared his people with what they needed, even in the presence of adversaries.
+We can also be confident that we are prepared at his table with provisions before our anointing with oil.
+His anointing then brings the overflow and abundant blessings–so much so that our cup can overflow, even when we are surrounded by enemies.

 Published inCultivating a Devotional Life